-In 1997, I was riding the coattails of Toni Braxton’s "Unbreak my Heart" as I worked my way through my first major breakup.
+In 1997, I was riding the coattails of Toni Braxton’s as I worked my way through my first major breakup.
 Last night, I sent my fifteen-year-old son a nasty-gram via text message.
 It was something very silly in retrospect.
 I had asked him not to do something, and when he did it anyway, I felt disrespected and I sent him a text voicing my displeasure (I would have just gone to talk to him, but he was on the phone with his girlfriend).
 He responded with a five word text.
 “She broke up with me.”

 The First Broken Heart